ronghanghu/snmn/README.md

       COCO_train2014_000000000009.jpg
       ...
     val2014/
+      COCO_val2014_000000000042.jpg
+      ...
     test2015/
+      COCO_test2015_000000000001.jpg
       ...
 ```

 3. Extract visual features from the images and store them on the disk.
 In our experiments, we extract visual features using ResNet-152 C5 block.
 Then, build image collections (imdb) for VQAv1 and VQAv2.
-These procedures can be down as follows.
+These procedures can be done as follows.

 ```
 ./exp_vqa/tfmodel/resnet/download_resnet_v1_152.sh  # Download ResNet-152